Wanna be a wall-climbing ninja, shoot yourself out of a cannon, or spar with a kangaroo? Well, it’s all possible at the Alive Museum in Seoul.

 I say 3, because there are a few exhibits designed for a pair of people, and you need a third to take the photo.
 There are staff around to take pictures for you if required, but it’s much more fun with people you already know.

-Incidently, if you’re traveling alone and desperate for some optical illusion pics of your own, it’s still possible to visit.
-While we were there, a staff member was escorting a single visitor around the entire museum and taking photos for her.
+Incidentally, if you’re traveling alone and desperate for some optical illusion pics of your own, it’s still possible to visit.
+While we were there, a staff member was escorting a single visitor all around the Alive Museum and taking photos for her.

 Wear comfortable clothing